 In 2020, Nueva York Poetry Press published Lola's third volume of poetry, The Moon in the Cusp of My Hand/La lune en la cúspide de mi mano.

-Several readings following the book launch were cancelled due to the Covid-19 pandemic, however Lola is scheduled to read via Zoom in July (Armenian Institute, London) and the 30th anniversary edition of the International Poetry Festival on August 19, 2020, in Medellín, Colombia.
+Several readings following the book launch were cancelled due to the Covid-19 pandemic, however Lola read via Zoom in July (Armenian Institute, London) and the 30th anniversary edition of the International Poetry Festival on August 19, 2020, in Medellín, Colombia.

 In 2019, Lola appeared in two panels at AWP in Portland, Oregon dedicated to the memory of Diana Der-Hovanessian and on the topic of Permanent Longing: Connecting Across Borders in Writing About Lost Homelands.
 On April 24 Lola read with four other Armenian authors, at the Asian American Writers' Workshop which was broadcast live and is available on youtube.com.
 Her poem Այսօր -- originally published in Horizon's Literary supplement in May 2016 -- was chosen by the Poetry Society, UK for a Young Poets Network translation workshop.
 In October 2019, she read at the FIP in Santiago Chile and a satellite reading took place in Valparaiso.